I. INTRODUCTION TO THE DEPARTMENT

 Post-MacCracken Adjunct positions may exist within the University.
 These positions must be negotiated directly between the student and the hiring program.
 Positions are not guaranteed and availability varies each year.

-- The Department considers teaching to be an important part of graduate training, and students should plan to do so during their sixth and seventh semesters (third year, second semester).
+- The Department considers teaching to be an important part of graduate training, and students should plan to do so starting in their seventh semester (third year, second semester).
 Teaching is not guaranteed and is subject to availability.
 Priority is given to students without prior teaching experience.
 Students will be paid an adjunct teaching salary in addition to their MacCracken stipend.

-- The Department will try its best to place MacCrackens in appropriate teaching positions (recitations) in each of these terms (subject to availability).
+- The Department will try its best to place eligible Ph.D. students in appropriate teaching positions (recitations) in each of these terms (subject to availability).
 In addition to the occasional departmental teaching opportunity, placements available to us are in the CORE program, the Expository Writing Program (EWP), and national language/literature departments (as language instructors).

-- It is important to note that placements available to us (e.g., in CORE) cover a broad comparative context and may not deal directly with the MacCracken’s specific period or area of research.
-Since other departments must first offer Adjunct Teaching positions to their own graduate students, it is extremely difficult for Comp Lit MacCrackens to find teaching positions in areas other than those noted above.
-If a MacCracken feels strongly about exploring teaching positions elsewhere, the student is encouraged to do so; however, this must first be discussed with the Director of Graduate Studies.
+- It is important to note that placements available to us (e.g., in CORE) cover a broad comparative context and may not deal directly with the student’s specific period or area of research.
+Since other departments must first offer Adjunct Teaching positions to their own graduate students, it is extremely difficult for Comp Lit Ph.D. students to find teaching positions in areas other than those noted above.
+If a student feels strongly about exploring teaching positions elsewhere, the student is encouraged to do so; however, this must first be discussed with the Director of Graduate Studies.

 Time to Degree

-- A student must satisfy the M.A. requirements within 4 years of their initial registration.
+- A student must satisfy the MPhil requirements within 4 years (including the 4th summer) of their initial registration.
 Ph.D. candidates have 10 years unless they have transferred 24 or more credits towards the degree, in which case the degree must be completed within 7 years.
 Exemptions to this rule must be approved by the Department Chair as well as the Dean.
 UNDER NO CIRCUMSTANCES IS A STUDENT WHO IS PAST TIME TO DEGREE ALLOWED FULL TIME EQUIVALENCY.
 (See above.)

-- The department typically allocates summer funds in addition to the MacCracken fellowship to students who are in good academic standing and present a research-based need (i.e. travel, archival research).
+- Funds permitting, the department will allocate summer funds in addition to the MacCracken fellowship to students who are in good academic standing and present a research-based need (i.e. travel, archival research).
 These funds are awarded in the spring semester prior to the summer of use and award amount varies in accordance with the department’s annual resources.
-Typically, students will receive a summer stipend in the summer between their first and second year, as well as summer support later in their studies, intended to make it possible for them to finish writing their dissertation.
+Typically, students will receive a summer stipend in their first, second, and third summers, with the possibility (budget permitting) or application-based grants in later years intended to make it possible for them to finish writing their dissertation.
 More detailed information about summer funding can be found in the Financial Aid section of our website.

-- FLAS Grants (also available for the academic year) and “Pre-dissertation research grants” are available from GSAS based on university-wide applications.
-See the Director of Graduate Studies for information and deadlines.
+- FLAS Grants (also available for the academic year) and Pre-doctoral Summer Fellowships are available from GSAS based on university-wide applications.
+See the GSAS website for information and deadlines.

-Step one in preparing for the exam: in your third year of coursework you will take a required year long Writing Seminar for the purpose of exam preparation.
-This gives you course credit for the efforts involved in setting up your reading lists and undertaking your reading for exam, which is administered in December during the last week of classes.
+Step one in preparing for the exam: in your third year of coursework you will take a required year-long Writing Seminar for the purpose of exam preparation.
+This gives you course credit for the efforts involved in setting up your reading lists and undertaking your reading for the exams, which are administered in January before the start of the spring semester.
 In addition, students must also submit an outline of their dissertation project at this time.
 Register for this course, and then proceed to approach your three-member faculty committee for the exam.
-You should approch each facutly member individually with a request to be the examiner for ONE of the three sections of your exam.
-This same faculty panel typically serves as the dissertation committee for your Prospectus Defense.
+You should approach each faculty member individually with a request to be the examiner for ONE of the three sections of your exam.
+This same faculty panel typically serves as the dissertation committee for your prospectus meeting.

 The three sections are: